MRxO11/Jarvis-Voice-Assistant/README.md

 - Open apps: "Open Discord" / "Close Discord" / "Open Telegram" / "Close Telegram" / "Open CMD" / "Close CMD"
 - Fetch news: "What is the latest news?"
 - Control Volume and Brightness: " Volume / Brightness up or Volume / Brightness Down"
+- Can Chat With Jarvis: "Let's Chat/Conversation" / "Stop/Exit"

 Wake Word Detection: The assistant supports wake word detection, listening for the words "terminator" or "jarvis" to activate it.